Lisa-Sano/Capstone-GA/README.md

     middleman server

-Integration tests (using Selenium WebDriver) can be run from the root folder with:
+Integration tests (using Selenium WebDriver) require a local server to be running.
+Run tests with:

     mocha test/UI-testing/integration_test.js